ADGEfficiency/energy-py-talk/PITCHME.md

 2. technology is not the only solution - business models, policy, public opinion
 3. your personal choices matter

----

-ml + energy solution to the climate problem

-Note:

 - RL = solve the control problem
 - digitization challenge in energy

 ---

-price response flexible demand
+price response flexible demand - aka the lazy taxi driver

 Note: